Red ant chutney

 Red ant chutney, also called Kai Chutney, Hao Rit, Chapura, Chapda Chutney or Chhapra Chutney, is a traditional condiment from tribal communities in Chhattisgarh, Jharkhand, Odisha and West Bengal, India.
 It is made from red weaver ants (Oecophylla smaragdina) and their eggs, providing a distinct taste along with reported nutritional and medicinal qualities.
-On January 2, 2024, it was awarded a geographical indication (GI) tag, recognizing its distinct regional origin.
+On January 2, 2024, it was awarded a geographical indication (GI) tag to odisha, recognizing its distinct regional origin.

 Preparation

 From Traditional Santal Food Mela in Birbhum, West Bengal, collected red ants and their eggs, (left) and Grinding red ants and their eggs (right).

 Red ant chutney is prepared by collecting red weaver ants and their eggs, commonly found in the forests of eastern India.
 After being cleaned, the ants are ground into a paste with salt, garlic, ginger, and chilies.
 This mixture is occasionally sun-dried for preservation and later used as a flavoring for curries and other dishes.